-A National Weather Service tornado warning was issued for downtown Ann Arbor and surrounding Washtenaw County communities today, April 15, 2026, with measured wind gusts up to 80 mph plus near the University of Michigan campus.
-If you are dealing with Ann Arbor tornado damage tonight, Prime Restoration is dispatching emergency crews across Washtenaw County and this guide walks you through what to do in the next twelve hours.
-What you do tonight will decide how painful the next twelve weeks become.
+A National Weather Service tornado warning was issued for portions of Washtenaw County today, April 15, 2026, with reports of severe wind gusts around 80 mph plus.
+If you are dealing with severe wind damage tonight, Prime Restoration is dispatching emergency crews across Washtenaw County and this guide walks you through what to do in the next twelve hours.

 - Tree impact through the roof deck.
-Ann Arbor's tree canopy is one of the densest in Michigan.
-Expect oaks and silver maples down on homes across Water Hill and Ann Arbor Hills.
+Mature trees down on homes across Ann Arbor and the surrounding communities.

 Immediate Safety and Documentation Steps Tonight